staking-foundation/docs/docs/21-operators.md

 ### Next step: Testnet launch

-It is expected that Operators will require a minimum of 1 ETH as a bond to operate a validator node.
+It is expected that Operators will require a minimum of 1 ETH per key share to operate a validator node.

 [Check the Roadmap](roadmap) for the latest details, and get involved!